 example.com, entering _dmarc.example.com could create _dmarc.example.com.example.com.
 Just enter _dmarc.

-After adding or changing DNS records, the changes need to propagate across the internet.
+After adding or changing these records, the changes need to spread across the internet (called DNS propagation).
 This typically takes:

 - Cloudflare: Near-instant (under 5 minutes)